Interviews for 2021 entry will be held online.

 About the interview

-The pre-interview screening process operated by the medicine admissions team at Manchester will already have ensured that all candidates called to interview appear to have sufficient academic potential.
+The pre-interview screening process operated by the Medicine admissions team will already have ensured that all candidates called to interview appear to have sufficient academic potential.
 The purpose of the interview is to take a wider view of the applicant.

 Ability to communicate